wu-json/curse/README.md

 ### Familiarity

 Coming from `k9s`, constantly having to context switch shortcuts between `k9s` and `process-compose` was unpleasant, especially given that they look so similar.
-The key-binds in curse are meant to feel warm and familiar such that anyone using vim motions should feel right at home.
+The key-binds in curse are meant to feel warm and familiar so that anyone using vim motions should feel right at home.